flux-framework/flux-core/doc/man1/flux-resource.rst

 .. option:: -i, --include=TARGETS

-  Filter results to only include resources matching *TARGETS*, which may be specified either as an idset of broker ranks or list of hosts in hostlist form.
-It is not an error to specify ranks or hosts which do not exist.
+  Filter results to only include resources matching *TARGETS*, which may be specified either as an idset of broker ranks or list of hosts or nodes in hostlist form.
+It is not an error to specify ranks, nodes, or hosts which do not exist.

 .. option:: -o, --format=FORMAT